The Powerful Link Between Music and Memory: What the Science Shows

 - Prepare your own trail mix with a blend of nuts and seeds and add the mix to yogurt or enjoy a handful as a snack.

 Shorter days, cooler temperatures, and less sunlight can trigger mood and cognition changes in some people.
-Called Seasonal Affective Disorder or SAD, this condition can be debilitating, but it is treatable.
+Seasonal Affective Disorder (SAD) can impact brain health, but it is treatable.

 SAD is a type of depression that emerges as seasons change.
-With winter’s limited hours of sunlight and the challenges to stay active outdoors, people who experience seasonal affective disorder can feel anxious, irritable, fatigued, sad, and have trouble sleeping, staying engaged, or thinking clearly.
+People who experience seasonal affective disorder can feel anxious, irritable, fatigued, sad, and have trouble sleeping, staying engaged, or thinking clearly.
 Some may even have thoughts of death and suicide, lose their appetites, and experience weight gain or loss.

-Symptoms typically begin when the days get shorter in the fall and winter.
+Symptoms of winter-pattern SAD typically begin when the days get shorter in the fall and winter.
 Many describe it as winter blues.
-Symptoms subside with the onset of spring and more daylight hours.
+Symptoms typically subside with the onset of change of seasons.

-Millions of people likely suffer from SAD every year, but some may not even realize their depression is linked to SAD, according to the National Institute of Mental Health.
-More women than men are affected, and it’s more common in people living farther north, where there are fewer sunny days in the winter.
+Mental Health America estimates that about five percent of the U.S population suffers from seasonal depression, and four out of five people with SAD are women.
+However, many people may not even realize their depression is linked to seasonal changes, according to the National Institute of Mental Health.
+Not surprisingly, winter-pattern SAD is more common in people living farther north, where there are fewer sunny days and fewer hours of daylight in the winter.

 The condition can also be more common in people with major depressive disorder or bipolar disorder.
-Those with attention-deficit/hyperactivity disorder, an anxiety disorder, or an eating disorder are also more prone to developing SAD.
+Those with attention deficit hyperactivity disorder (ADHD), an anxiety disorder, or an eating disorder are also more prone to developing SAD.
 It can also impact more than one family member.

-Sunlight helps the body produce vitamin D, which is essential for maintaining the chemical (neurotransmitter) serotonin in the brain.
+Sunlight helps the body produce vitamin D, which is essential for maintaining serotonin, a neurotransmitter in the brain.
 Insufficient levels of serotonin can negatively affect mood and cognition because the brain is not firing properly.
-If the neurotransmitters are not firing, nothing works well, including memory, learning, and concentration.
+If these neurotransmitters are not firing, memory, learning, and concentration can all suffer

-When the season shifts and days become shorter, there is less sunlight available and less opportunity to produce the much-needed vitamin D.
+When the season shifts to fall and winter, and days become shorter, there is less sunlight available and less opportunity to produce vitamin D.

 Shorter days also can interfere with the circadian rhythm or sleep-wake cycle, resulting in an overproduction of melatonin, a hormone critical for maintaining the body’s normal daily rhythm.
 Too much melatonin can cause sleepiness and reduce energy.

-Shorter days and less sunlight not only rob the body of the critical vitamin D it needs, but it also keeps people indoors more and, potentially, less active.
-The lack of physical activity and social interaction because of being indoors exacerbates symptoms of seasonal affective disorder.
-Neither the brain nor the body has much energy, leading to increased fatigue and worsening SAD symptoms.
+Shorter days and less sunlight not only rob the body of vitamin D, but also tend to spend more time indoors and potentially become less active.
+The lack of physical activity and social interaction because of being indoors can exacerbate SAD symptoms.
+Neither the brain nor the body has much energy, leading to increased fatigue and worsening symptoms.

 Eating poorly can also intensify symptoms.
-Wintertime holidays like Christmas and New Year’s Eve are celebrated with hefty feasts that often include sugar-laden foods, lower-quality carbohydrates, and highly saturated fatty foods, which can create inflammation in the body.
-Studies have shown that sugary drinks, refined carbs, foods high in trans fats, highly processed foods, artificial sweeteners, and alcohol can increase inflammation and impact memory and learning.
+Winter holidays like Thanksgiving are celebrated with hefty feasts that often include sugar-laden foods, lower-quality carbohydrates, and highly saturated fatty foods, which can create inflammation in the body.
+Studies have shown that sugary drinks, refined carbs, trans fats, processed foods, artificial sweeteners, and alcohol can increase inflammation and impact memory and learning.

 SAD is mainly treated with light therapy.
 Other methods that may be used in conjunction with light therapy include talk therapy, vitamin D supplementation, and antidepressant medications.

 - Talk therapy.
-Because some people associate winter with negative thoughts, psychotherapy may be beneficial to help with restructured thinking.
+Because some people associate winter with negative thoughts, psychotherapy may be beneficial to help restructure thinking.
 Talk therapy works well in conjunction with light therapy.

 - Medications.
-For some people, antidepressants may be necessary.
+For some people with SAD, antidepressants may be useful.
 Medications called selective serotonin reuptake inhibitors (SSRIs) are used to treat SAD when symptoms occur.

-If symptoms are interfering with quality of life—poor sleep, loss of interest in activities, or self-isolation—it’s time to talk to your doctor.
+If symptoms of SAD interfere with quality of life, it’s time to talk to your doctor.

 Can the symptoms of seasonal affective disorder be prevented?
 All of the symptoms may not be entirely preventable, but there are things you can do to reduce the severity of how you feel.

-- Begin light therapy earlier, before the onset of symptoms.
+- Begin light therapy before the onset of symptoms.

 - Take advantage of daylight hours to exercise outdoors.